emilier17/spiscy/README.md

 - Evaluation: annotate clusters based on markers, interpret the biological coherence of identified clusters

 **Data and preprocessing quality.** Clustering and differential analysis quality is highly dependent on the quality of the raw data and the configuration choices made during the preprocessing steps.
 To ensure optimal cytometry quality, please follow the [best practices](https://www.thermofisher.com/ca/en/home/references/newsletters-and-journals/bioprobes-journal-of-cell-biology-applications/bioprobes-79/best-practices-multiparametric-flow-cytometry.html).
 To ensure preprocessing quality, please verify and validate the intermediate results produced by each preprocessing step.
-For more detail on how to monitor the pipeline, please see [Go to section](#monitor-the-pipeline-log-files-and-intermediate-results) sections, or the [video](placeholder).
+For more detail on how to monitor the pipeline, please see the [Monitor the pipeline](#monitor-the-pipeline-log-files-and-intermediate-results) section, or the [video](placeholder).

 **Tool assumptions.** Every method used in SPiSCy has its own set of assumptions about the data.
-If you want to make sure the methods are adapted to your data, please see a link to each tool's documentation in [Go to section](#tools-and-documentation).
+If you want to make sure the methods are adapted to your data, please see each tool's documentation in [Tools and documentation](#tools-and-documentation).

 ## Requirements

-**Computing**
-For large datasets (tens of millions of cells), and HPC infrastructure is ideal to run SPiSCY.
+**Computing.** For large datasets (tens of millions of cells), an HPC infrastructure is ideal to run SPiSCy.
 The total number of cells is the most important variable for memory usage.
 Here is an example of resources used on HPC to analyze a dataset with 32 million cells and 17 markers (215 FCS files).

 Preprocessing